What Happens to Your Body When You Eat a Hot Dog

-It may increase your risk for cancer
+They may increase your cancer risk.

 Hot dogs contain preservatives called nitrites and nitrates, which are added to help lengthen shelf life and minimize bacterial growth.
 Nitrites are also responsible for giving hot dogs their bright red color.
 However, the issue with these food additives is that there is a possible link between the consumption of nitrites and cancer.
 These commonly used food additives found in many varieties of processed meats may also become more concentrated when exposed to the high temperature of a grill, even exceeding the legal limit for nitrates, according to a recent study published via Foods.

 If you like sauerkraut, then pile it on that dog.
 This fermented food contains live and active cultures, which may act as probiotics and may have powerful health benefits.
 They also help your gut's ability to absorb the nutrients from the foods passing through.